Seen 'Plandemic'? We Take A Close Look At The Viral Conspiracy Video's Claims

 In the video, filmmaker Willis says the paper "sent shock waves through the scientific community, as it revealed the common use of animal and human fetal tissues were unleashing devastating plagues of chronic diseases."

 However, two years after its publication, the paper was retracted by the authors, an unusual occurrence in a peer-reviewed scientific journal.
-Science wrote at the time that "Multiple laboratories, including those of the original authors, have failed to reliably detect" the mouse retrovirus in chronic fatigue syndrome patients.
+Science wrote at the time that "multiple laboratories, including those of the original authors, have failed to reliably detect" the mouse retrovirus in chronic fatigue syndrome patients.
 "In addition, there is evidence of poor quality control in a number of specific experiments in the Report."

-The second controversy came the same year the paper was retracted and involved Mikovits being fired from Whittemore Peterson Institute (WPI), a laboratory located on the University of Nevada campus in Reno, where she was research director.
+The second controversy came the same year the paper was retracted and involved Mikovits being fired from Whittemore Peterson Institute, a laboratory located on the University of Nevada campus in Reno, where she was research director.

 The lab claimed that she "wrongfully removed lab notebooks and other proprietary information," according to a contemporaneous report by KRNV TV in Reno.

 In Plandemic, Mikovits relates her arrest over the incident, saying she was "held in jail without charges.
-I was called a 'fugitive from justice.'"
+I was called a 'fugitive from justice.' "

 Speaking as footage of what appears to be a police SWAT team executing a nighttime raid plays over her words, she says: "No warrant.
 They literally drug me out of the house.
 Our neighbors are looking at what's going on here."